x1nchen/x1nchen/README.md

 ### Hello

-Developer now focusd on FinTech
+A developer now focusd on FinTech